-V-Series deployment choices for Web security modules
+Web Security deployment choices for Web security modules

-A Websense V-Series appliance that is not serving as the policy source can be designated to run either:
+An appliance that is not serving as the policy source can be designated to run either:

-- filtering only - user directory and filtering
+- user directory and filtering - filtering only

 These options are described in detail below, along with the benefits of each.
 (See Choosing a role for an appliance.)